karlvr/empire-state/packages/formalities/README.md

 ### Component state

-Using the hook `useController` we create a `Controller` that reads and updates from the component's state.
+Using the hook `useNewController` we create a new `Controller` that reads and updates from the component's state.

 In the component we use the Formalities components to create normal `<input>` elements, but bound to the value of one of the `Controller`'s properties, and reporting changes back